20th-century history of Kosovo: Kosovo War

 This triggered a 78-day NATO campaign in 1999.
 At first limited to military targets in Kosovo proper, the bombing campaign was soon extended to cover targets all over Yugoslavia, mainly military camps, but also including bridges, power stations, factories, broadcasting stations, and various military buildings.
 During the conflict, roughly one million ethnic Albanians were expelled or were forcefully driven from Kosovo, several thousand were killed (the numbers and the ethnic distribution of the casualties are uncertain and highly disputed).
 An estimated ten to twelve thousand ethnic Albanians and three thousand Serbs are believed to have been killed during the conflict.
 Some 3,000 people are still missing, of which 2,500 are Albanian, 400 Serbs, and 100 Roma.

-Some of the worst massacres against civilian Albanians occurred after that NATO started the bombing of Yugoslavia.
+Some of the worst massacres against civilian Albanians occurred after NATO started the bombing of Yugoslavia.
 Cuska massacre, Podujevo massacre, Velika Krusa massacre are some of the massacres committed by Serbian army, police, and paramilitary.

 The war also resulted in destruction of property, including many historical buildings.
 According to a report compiled by the U.S.-based Kosovo Cultural Heritage Project, Serbian forces destroyed approximately one-third of the mosques in Kosovo.
 According to the report, other historic structures associated with the culture and religion of Kosovo's Albanian population had also been singled out for attack by Serbian forces.
 The report also noted that damage from Nato bombs was limited and that, after the withdrawal of Serbian forces, many orthodox churches were destroyed by Albanians.
 According to a report by the Institute for the Protection of the Cultural Monuments of Serbia, some 160 cultural monuments in Serbia-proper were seriously endangered, damaged, or destroyed by NATO bombs, including twenty-five monasteries, thirty-four churches, three mosques, one synagogue, forty objects of city architecture, seven objects of folk masonry, twenty-five town centers, thirteen archaeological sites, and sixteen memorial monuments.